General Church News

 Minister’s Office Hours

 Office hours are by appointment only from June 13 through Aug.
 14, 2025.
-Schedule an appointment online.
-If you can’t find a time that fits your schedule, email Rev. Molly and she may be able to work you in at a different time.
+Schedule an appointment by emailing Rev. Molly.

 Regularly scheduled office hours will resume Aug.
 15 as follows: